Last updated: May 5, 2026

 What it is: Home health aide services are different from the PCA program.
 They are agency-based and nurse-supervised, not self-directed.
 This is a narrower path, but it matters because it can answer the spouse question that trips up many families.

-Who can get it or use it: MassHealth’s official service comparison chart says family members, including a parent, spouse, or legal guardian, can provide home health aide services.
-MassHealth also published revisions to home health aide coverage.
+Who can get it or use it: MassHealth’s service comparison chart says family members, including a parent, spouse, or legal guardian, can provide home health aide services.
+MassHealth also published home health revisions.
 But this does not mean every spouse can simply sign up and get paid.

 How it helps: If the senior has a true home health need and an agency is involved, a spouse or another family member may be able to work through that agency as the paid aide.
 This is the most realistic Massachusetts path when a family asks, “Is there any way the spouse can be paid?”